7 Historical Horror Books Like Mexican Gothic

 1. Frankenstein

 Frankenstein is about a man named Dr. Victor Frankenstein.
-The monster is a Frankenstein.
-So many people call the monster Frankenstein, and it’s been a huge pet peeve of mine for ages.
-But yet the doctor’s name is Victor Frankenstein.
-The monster doesn’t have a name.
-He gets called a demon.
+Many people call the monster Frankenstein, which has been a huge pet peeve of mine for ages.
+Yet the doctor’s name is Victor Frankenstein, and the monster doesn’t have a name; he gets called a demon.

-So it’s about this man who makes a creature by sneaking into graves and stealing bones and various body parts, essentially from nothing.
-He creates a monster.
-Then he immediately regrets it, and everything goes on from there.
+It’s about a man who, essentially from nothing, creates a creature by sneaking into graves and stealing bones and various body parts.
+He creates a monster, immediately regrets it, and everything else follows.
 This is one section in the novel where the monster wakes up.
 After running out of the laboratory, he sees bugs and a babbling stream.
-There’s so much beautiful nature imagery in this book, and I recommend you to read it if you love Mexican Gothic.
+This book has so much beautiful nature imagery, and I recommend reading it if you love Mexican Gothic.

 Frankenstein